Reservoir Predictive Path Integral Control for Unknown Nonlinear Dynamics: Introduction

-To solve the above challenges, we propose an online control method for nonlinear systems, called \emph{reservoir predictive path integral (RPPI)}, which combines an ESN with model predictive path integral (MPPI) control~\cite{Williams2018InformationTheoretic}.
+To address the above challenges, we propose a control method called \emph{reservoir predictive path integral (RPPI)}, which combines an ESN with model predictive path integral (MPPI) control~\cite{Williams2018InformationTheoretic}.
 MPPI is a sampling-based control method that generates numerous input trajectories and computes their weighted average to determine the control input.
 This approach directly treats nonlinear dynamics and arbitrary cost functions without requiring explicit optimization solvers~\cite{Williams2015Model}.
 Real-time computation has also been shown to be possible through parallel sampling using GPUs~\cite{Kazim2024Recent}.
 Furthermore, we propose \emph{uncertainty-aware RPPI (URPPI)}, which incorporates model uncertainty into MPPI input weighting.
-The model uncertainty is quantified through the precision matrix of the ESN output weight matrix, which is estimated via RLS.
-This mechanism autonomously balances exploration and exploitation by initially selecting exploratory inputs before model identification converges and later shifting toward exploitative inputs as model confidence increases.
-The main contributions of this research are summarized as follows: \begin{itemize} \item \textbf{Online MPC for unknown nonlinear dynamics}: We propose an RPPI control framework that enables online MPC for strongly nonlinear unknown systems and arbitrary cost functions \emph{without} linearization.
+The model uncertainty is quantified using the covariance matrix associated with the RLS estimation of the ESN output weights.
+This mechanism allows the controller to minimize the expected cost over the distribution of possible system dynamics, leading to control inputs that are robust to identification errors.
+The schematic diagram of the proposed method is shown in \cref{fig:schematics}.
+The main contributions of this research are summarized as follows: \begin{itemize} \item \textbf{Online MPC for unknown nonlinear dynamics}: By leveraging ESN-based fast online learning, we propose an RPPI control framework that enables online MPC for strongly nonlinear unknown systems and arbitrary cost functions \emph{without} linearization.

-\item \textbf{Uncertainty-guided control input}: We extend RPPI to a URPPI by injecting the ESN output-weight covariance into the MPPI weighting mechanism, which enables automatic scheduling between exploratory and exploitative control inputs.
+\item \textbf{Uncertainty-aware stochastic control}: We extend RPPI to a URPPI by injecting the ESN output-weight covariance into the MPPI weighting mechanism, which enables stochastic optimal control that approximately minimizes the expected cost under model uncertainty.

-\item \textbf{Experimental validation}: We demonstrate the effectiveness of the proposed approach on the Duffing oscillator and four-tank system benchmarks, where URPPI achieves up to 60\% lower control cost than ESN-based QPMPC. \end{itemize} The schematic diagram of the proposed method is shown in \cref{fig:schematics}.
+\item \textbf{Experimental validation}: We demonstrate the performance of the proposed approach on the Duffing oscillator and four-tank system benchmarks, where URPPI achieves up to 60\% lower control cost than ESN-based QPMPC. \end{itemize}